Sidney Haugabrook

-Sidney Haugabrook (born March 11, 1982) is a former Canadian football and Arena football defensive back who played for one season in the Canadian Football League (CFL) for the Hamilton Tiger-Cats and two seasons in the Arena Football League (AFL) for the Las Vegas Gladiators and Columbus Destroyers.
+Sidney Haugabrook (born March 11, 1982) is an American former professional football defensive back who played for one season in the Canadian Football League (CFL) for the Hamilton Tiger-Cats and two seasons in the Arena Football League (AFL) for the Las Vegas Gladiators and Columbus Destroyers.
 He played college football for Delaware.

 Professional career

 Canadian Football League

 Haugabrook was signed by the Hamilton Tiger-Cats of the Canadian Football League (CFL) as an undrafted free agent on September 4, 2005.
 He was released from the active roster on October 9, and re-signed to the team's practice roster on October 13.
 He was promoted to the active roster on October 20 where he remained for the rest of the 2005 season.
 He was re-signed to a contract on April 24, 2006, but was released on May 10 before the start of the season.
 He signed with the Winnipeg Blue Bombers on May 21, 2006, but was released during final roster cuts on June 10.